Vpet95/git-sc/README.md

 Note: git-sc expects only one of these to be present in the state filter.

 States are strings representing the state of the work of the Shortcut ticket item, e.g. 'Backlog', 'In Review', 'Blocked', 'In Production', etc.

+Additionally you can configure git-sc to only allow deletion of branches associated with Shortcut stories assigned to you via the `mineOnly` field.

 ### Opening a Shortcut Ticket